 Lone Star Republic of Texas.
 Monaco could be compared to a

-have it in a nutshell.
-That's the magic caldron of
+in a nutshell, the magic caldron that's called

-The Dutch have also incorporated many elements from
+The Dutch have incorporated many elements from their

-India, the Far East or the Caribbean making it a
+the Far East or the Caribbean especially in their

-Ages.
+in the Middle Ages.
 Remember the Middle Ages?
-Remember the Dutch

 Masters that painted naked women?
-The books that were
+How about the

 central bank

-was created in Amsterdam.
-Dutch cows revolutionized the milk
+that was created in Amsterdam.
+Amsterdam was also the

 street Kalverstraat takes it's name from.
 Well,

-that's the free and innovative spirit the Dutch have
+that's the free and innovative Dutch spirit.
+Though

 has changed much through the ages, Amsterdam has

-managed to keep a lot of the charm that used to be
+managed to keep some of the charm that used to be in Haight-Ashbury, Chicago's

 Old Town or